hhtokpinar/sqfEntity/README.md

 ### main.dart includes a lot of samples that you need

-  To get the your classes/models from the clipboard, just type

-    SqfEntityDbContext.createModel(MyDbModel.databaseTables);

-  This function sets the Clipboard text that includes your classes (After debugging, press Ctrl+V to paste the model from the Clipboard)
-  That's all..
-Just press Ctrl+V to paste your model in your .dart file and reference it where you wish to use

-## Running the main.dart should show the following result:
+### Running the main.dart should show the following result:

     flutter: SQFENTITIY: Product Model was successfully created.
 Create Product.dart file in your project and press Ctrl+V to paste the model from the Clipboard
     flutter: SQFENTITIY: Table named 'product' was initialized successfuly with create new table'